| | | |

 Mac and cheese prep: draining the macaroni.

 • Meanwhile, melt the butter in a medium saucepan over medium heat.
-Add the flour and cook, stirring, for 2 minutes.
+Add the flour and mustard powder and cook, stirring, for 2 minutes.

 Make the roux with butter and flour.